-Elenia Finance Oyj's Board of Directors convened 3 times in 2016.
-Members of the Board of Directors during the period were Tapani Liuhala (Chairman), Tommi Valento and Timo Talvitie.
+Elenia Finance Oyj's Board of Directors convened 10 times in 2017.
+Members of the Board of Directors during the period were Tapani Liuhala (Chairman), Tommi Valento, Timo Talvitie (until 22 August 2017) and Alli Soralahti (from 22 August 2017).